realpython/python-guide/docs/starting/pip-virtualenv.rst

     export PIP_DOWNLOAD_CACHE=$HOME/.pip/cache

-Naturally, you can set the path to anywhere you like (as long as you have write access).
+You can set the path to anywhere you like (as long as you have write access).
 After adding this line, ``source`` your ``.bashrc`` (or ``.bash_profile``) file and you will be all set.